Division polynomials for arbitrary isogenies: Functions supported on two-torsion

-It will be helpful to classify when a divisor supported on the two-torsion is twice a principal divisor.

-\begin{lemma} The group $\Ppl_2(E)/2\Ppl_2(E) = \{ 0, \div(\Psi_1), \div(\Psi_2), \div(\Psi_3) \}$ is isomorphic to the Klein $4$ group.
-As a consequence, any function supported on the two-torsion is a square (over an algebraically closed field) if and only if its order at the three non-trivial two-torsion points is of the same parity. \end{lemma}

-\begin{proof} The group $\Ppl_2(E)$ is clearly generated by the $\Psi_i$; it remains to observe the various relations and verify they represent distinct cosets. \end{proof}

-This allows us to define a final auxiliary function with divisor supported on $E[2]$.
 When we write $\sum_\phi$ we will take this as an abbreviation for $\sum_{\phi \in \Hom(E,E')}$ for a fixed $E$ and $E'$.
 We also define a \emph{finite integral quadratic identity} to be any identity of the form $\sum_{i\in I} a_i q(i) = 0$, having finitely many terms, indexed over a $\ZZ$-module $I$ with coefficients $a_i \in \ZZ$, which is a combination of finitely many instances of the cube identity:

 One example is the better-known parallelogram rule,